Fabricating components

 Step 8: Cut grafoil current collectors

 Using a precut gasket as a guide, cut/punch grafoil into the following shape to make grafoil current collectors.
+An appropriate gasket cutter machine can also be used but note that a CO₂ laser cannot cut graphite.

-Step 9: Cut copper current collectors
+Step 9: Cut brass current collectors

-Cut tubing
+Step 11: Cut tubing

 Previous page | Next page